 California’s first in water wave energy devices emerging

-California’s first-ever in-sea study of marine wave energy is now planned for 1000 feet off the pier at the Scripps Research Institute facility in San Diego.
-CalWave, a private company emerged from a prize winning entry for a device resembling a seafloor carpet and to take a leading role in the California industry.
-The carpet idea led to work on numerous other approaches from buoys, to various seafloor-based pressure devices, said Marcus Lehmann, CEO and founder of CalWave, in an interview.
+California’s first-ever in-sea study of marine wave energy is now planned for 1000 feet off the pier at the Scripps Research Institute of Oceanography in San Diego.
+CalWave, a private company that emerged from the US Wave Energy Prize initially inspired by the UC Berkeley seafloor carpet and with support from Cyclotron Road and others, is now to take a leading role in the California industry.
+The initial carpet idea led to work on submerged pressure differential devices, said Marcus Lehmann, CEO and co-founder of CalWave, in an interview.

-Hopes are for the project to hit the water in 2021.
-The tiny device to be tested is intended to be a small scale generator to provide wave energy to offshore uses such as aquaculture farms and research projects not connected to shore.
+Currently, the pilot is scheduled to hit the water in 2021.
+The demonstration device to be tested is intended to be a scaled version of CalWave’s utility scale architecture and will be offered to he market for applications in the blue economy such such as aquaculture farms and applications that require access to power and data in remote locations offshore.
 This is thought to be the first in the ocean test for wave energy in California by Ramsey and others interviewed.

 There is one experimental tidal energy project in the works for the San Francisco Bay, which would be the first tidal energy project to hit the water in California if plans continue.